Keyboard shortcuts

 Sensor altitude — Higher altitude extends the horizon.
 An airborne sensor platform can detect beyond the horizon that limits a surface-mounted radar.
 This is a primary motivation for deploying airborne surveillance assets — they extend the detection horizon significantly.

 Mast height — Surface platform sensors are mounted on masts above the waterline.
 Greater mast height extends the sensor horizon.
-The AN/SPY-310 ship radar has a 15m mast height, giving it a horizon of approximately 17 km against a sea-level target.
+The AN/SPY-310 ship radar has a 15 m mast height, giving it a horizon of approximately 9 NM against a sea-level target.

 Target altitude — Horizon range depends on both the sensor height and the target height.
 Two high-altitude platforms can maintain mutual detection at ranges far exceeding what a surface platform achieves against a sea-skimming target.